Sazerac Company: Acquisitions and partnerships

+In June 2009, Sazerac sold Effen Vodka to Fortune Brands.
+After a restructuring of Fortune Brands and an acquisition by Suntory, Effen has since become a Suntory Global Spirits brand.

-In September 2011, Sazerac entered into an agreement with Corby Distilleries Limited, to purchase 17 Corby owned brands including: McGuinness Silk Tassel Canadian Whisky, Red Tassel Vodka, and DeKuyper Geneva Gin and Peachtree Schnapps as part of the agreement made with the other brands acquired from Corby Distilleries Limited.
-The deal also included shares of Corby's manufacturing and bottling facilities in Montreal, Quebec, Canada and Quebec, Canada.
-The distillery was eventually renamed as the Old Montreal Distillery.
-In October, Sazerac Acquired 32 brands from White Rock Distillery, most notably: Tortilla triple sec, Desert Island cocktails, Kapali liqueurs, Ryans Irish cream liqueur, Fire Water schnapps liqueur, Ice 101 liqueurs, Barbarossa rum, Ice Box blenders and cocktails, Mount Royal Canadian whisky, and others.
-In May 2012, Sazerac Acquired several more brands from White Rock Distillery including: Baja Tequila, Tenure Vodka, Epic Vodka, Superia Vodka, Stroyski Vodka, El Charro Tequila, Blackmaker Root beer liqueur, and Chocolate Valley Vines wine.
+In September 2011, Sazerac entered into an agreement with Corby Distilleries Limited, to purchase 17 Corby owned brands as part of the agreement made with the other brands acquired from Corby Distilleries Limited.
+The deal also included shares of Corby's manufacturing and bottling facilities in Montreal.
+The distillery was eventually renamed as the Old Montreal Distillery, and distillation of new spirit was resumed there.

+In October 2011, Sazerac acquired 32 brands from White Rock Distillery, most notably Ryan's Irish cream liqueur.

+In May 2012, Sazerac acquired several more brands from White Rock Distillery including Tenure England vodka.

 In October 2012, Sazerac acquired Gran Gala, a liqueur brand, from Stock Spirits.

-In October 2013, Sazerac bought a distillery, including land and equipment in Lewiston, Maine, from Beam Inc. (now known as Beam Suntory).
+In October 2013, Sazerac bought a distillery, including land and equipment in Lewiston, Maine, from Beam Inc. (now known as Suntory Global Spirits).
 By 2017, the name of the distillery was changed to Boston Brands of Maine.
-The Mr. Boston line of Brandies is distilled there.
+The Mr. Boston premium spirits line of Brandies is distilled there.

-In October 2015, Sazerac acquired Michael Collins, an Irish whiskey from the Sidney Frank Importing Company.
-Also in 2015, Sazerac added Van Gogh Imports, changing its name to 375 Park Avenue Spirits, as an independent, but fully integrated, division in its portfolio.

-In March 2016, Sazerac completed the purchase of the Southern Comfort brand of whiskey-based liqueur, and Tuaca, a brandy liqueur, from Brown-Forman, Inc. That same month, Sazerac acquired Hi-Spirits to take over the distribution of its products in the UK.
-In May, it was announced that Sazerac had finalized a deal with Pernod Ricard's Irish Distillers to acquire its Paddy Whiskey brand.
-In September, Sazerac acquired The Last Drop Distillers, an independent bottler of Scotch whiskey.
-Also in September, Sazerac acquired South Trade International, an Australian spirit maker, from Pinnacle Drinks.
-In October, Sazerac acquired Frïs Vodka from Pernod Ricard.
-In December, Sazerac announced its acquisition of The Popcorn Sutton Distillery in Newport, Tennessee.
-Also in December, it was announced that Sazerac had acquired Domaine Breuil de Segonzac Cognac, including property located near the town of Segonzac, France, near Cognac.

-In November 2018, Sazerac announced it would acquire 19 spirits brands from Diageo Plc, including Seagram VO Canadian whisky and Goldschläger cinnamon schnapps.